simonh1000/ftp-deploy/README.md

 });
 ```

-To continue uploading files even if a file upload fails:
+To continue uploading files even if a file upload fails (not implemented at present):

 ```js
 config = {